 The fundamental hypothesis in these estimations is that the rate of radioactive carbon existing when the organism was living would have been the same as the rate in a similar organism alive today.
 The ratio of the activities of the fossilized and living bodies then provides an age.
 The estimation assumes that the rate of formation of atmospheric carbon 14 has not changed since the days when the fossil was alive.
 This is not entirely true and it is necessary to readjust the time and make corrections.

-The measurement of carbon-14 activity requires to collect a sufficiently large of the fossil.
-Obtaining such a sample can be tricky.
-There are a trillion times less (10 to the power -12) of carbon-14 radioactive than carbon-12.
+The measurement of carbon-14 activity requires a sufficiently large fossil sample.
+Obtaining such a sample can be tricky, since carbon-14 atoms are very rare.
+There are a trillion times less (10 to the power -12) radiocarbon atoms than ordinary carbon-12 atoms.
 The radioactivity of a “fresh” gram of carbon is counted in counts per minute.
-For ancient sample, it may becomes too low for an accurate measure.
+For ancient samples, it may becomes too low for an accurate measure.

 This technique was first implemented in France at the center of the low radioactivity of Gif-sur-Yvette in France with an instrument called Tandetron.
 It has been replaced since 2004 by Artemis, a mass spectrometer capable of dating each year 4,500 samples of less than a milligram.